farman99ahmed/diyblog/README.md

 # Django Blog (CRUD DEMO)

-Foobar is a Python library for dealing with word pluralization.
+This is a demonstration of CRUD (Create, Retrieve, Update, Delete) operations in Django.

 ## Download
 ```bash